What is an endowment?

 What if I don’t have a favorite charity or cause?

 Unrestricted funds are a great way to meet the ever-changing needs of our community.
-Each year the Foundation staff and board review proposals, evaluate our community’s needs, and make grants to appropriate charities.
-This flexibility allows donors to address current issues and also unforeseen needs that may faced by future generations.
+Each year the Foundation staff and board review proposals, evaluate our community’s needs, and make grants to a variety of organizations through our competitive grant process.
+This flexibility allows donors to address current issues and also unforeseen needs that may be faced by future generations.